monome/docs/norns/compiling.md

 using all the CPU for recompiling (the default) can make norns unresponsive.

+there is no separate install step. the norns code is run from the location it's built to.

 ## restart

 assuming you get `'build' finished successfully`, you've now rebuilt